Personalised dementia gifts for any occasions

 Gifts for emotional comfort

 However, personalised gifts can also give emotional comfort.
 Our customer Pauline selected photo blankets for her mother and mother-in-law, both being dementia patients.
 She told us that "Conversation is difficult and there is very little they want to do.
 These blankets are ideal because they are kept with them and the pictures bring back memories not only for them but for us as well.
-Both blankets are full of THEIR memories not our and it's great reliving the past with them.".
+Both blankets are full of THEIR memories, not ours and it's great reliving the past with them.".

 Dementia gifts with a personal touch